David Shepherd (umpire): Umpire

 He considered retiring after he received much adverse press coverage in 2001, when Pakistan won the Old Trafford Test against England, after Shepherd gave three England batsmen out to no-balls bowled by Saqlain Mushtaq, who had stepped over the crease, but he was part of the ICC's first Elite Panel of neutral umpires established in 2002, and retained his place unbroken until his retirement from umpiring in 2005.

 As his retirement loomed, Shepherd was lauded wherever he went.
 He was given a guard of honour by the New Zealand and Australian teams during the series between the two countries in March 2005.
 After his last Test, that between West Indies and Pakistan at Kingston, Jamaica in June 2005, Shepherd was presented with a bat by West Indian captain Brian Lara.
 He was in fact given special dispensation by the ICC to umpire in an Ashes match between England and Australia at Lord's as his final Test, but turned down the opportunity to maintain the ICC's neutral umpiring policy for Test matches.

 His fellow umpire Simon Taufel said of him, as quoted in his Wisden obituary: "What doesn't get highlighted is man-management skills, creating a happy environment for players to play in.
 And Shep was magnificent at that.
 The players had this enormous respect for him as a person.
 He put them at their ease and forged relationships that crossed all cultural and political divides."
 In that obituary, the obituarist himself wrote: "The authorities struggle for a definition of the Spirit of Cricket.
 Perhaps the best answer is David Shepherd."

-Shepherd was awarded the MBE for services to cricket in 1987, and he became the President of his home county club Devon in 2006.
+Shepherd was appointed Member of the Order of the British Empire (MBE) for services to cricket in the 1997 Birthday Honours, and he became the President of his home county club Devon in 2006.

 Shepherd was the first umpire to officiate in at least one Test match in all the nations playing Test cricket at that time.